 This simple explanation did not come easily and unravelling the mystery of the composition of salt took many years and the dedicated work of some of the most brilliant and often, eccentric people who ever walked this earth in recent years.
 Simple observations of the reaction of different salts in combination with various compounds and understanding their characteristics such as taste was the first step.
-Soon, though, simple observations were not enough and a comprehensive system had to be built in order to take the analysis further.
+Soon, though, simple observations were not enough and a comprehensive system had to be built to take the analysis further.
 It took many years and the labour of many to develop a theoretical understanding of the nature of matter and the forces that hold it together and govern its reactions.
 Today we know this system as the scientific discipline of “chemistry.”
 In the process, often, understanding had to wait for the foundations of science itself to be developed before real progress became possible.
 In the end, incremental as it was and over many generations, insight developed to the point where we could claim the basic understanding of the nature, composition, and function of salts.

 Early on, different salts that were known included sea salt, rock salt, saltpetre, and tartar.
 Clues to their identification come to us in writings and in drawings.
 Below is the woodcut of the “Man Collecting Tartar From an Empty Wine Barrel”, taken from Ortus Sanitatis, a book published in Strasbourg in 1497.
 The man is “collecting precipitated solids (potassium hydrogen tartrate) from a wine barrel for use in making potash (potassium carbonate).
 The solids, known as wine lees, argol or tartar, are formed during wine fermentation.
 When the argol is heated it forms potash.
 Potash is used in the manufacture of soap and glass.”

 The multi-talented physician, Paracelsus (1493 – 1541), saw salt as one of the three principles namely salt, sulfur, and mercury.
-This contemporary of Copernicus, Leonardo da Vinci, and Martin Luther, widely regarded as the founder of toxicology, imagined that in every object the principle responsible for its solid-state as salt; a second principle (sulfur) is responsible for its inflammability or “fatty” state; and a third (mercury) is responsible for its smoky (vaporous) or fluid state. (www.scs.illinois.edu)
+This contemporary of Copernicus, Leonardo da Vinci, and Martin Luther, widely regarded as the founder of toxicology, imagined that in every object the principle responsible for its solid-state is salt; a second principle (sulfur) is responsible for its inflammability or “fatty” state, and a third (mercury) is responsible for its smoky (vaporous) or fluid state. (www.scs.illinois.edu)

 A “fire analysis” was done on a body to isolate the salt.
 Many cultures, across the world, developed the concept which in the West became popular by the teachings of Empedocle (c.
 490 – c.
 430 BCE) that all matter comprises of earth, air, fire, and water.
-Earth being the passive element which remains after the fire analysis.
+Earth being the passive element that remains after the fire analysis.
 By the late 16th and early 17th century, it was realized that the solid which remained after the fire analysis, could further be divided into SALT, which could be removed by diluting it in water and what remained was called EARTH.
 EARTH was the non-volatile residue left after burning and SALT diluted in water and had a saline taste.
 While Luther’s reformation gained a foothold in Central Europe and Da Vinci was painting the Last Supper in the Convent of Santa Maria Delle Grazie, in the city of Milan, Paracelsus taught that salt, thus extracted, demonstrated the presence of the universal salt principle and that it was this principle that was behind any body’s solid-state and its resistance to fire.
 The criteria for SALT being that it is diluted by water and have a saline taste is the reason why liquid acids also came to be known as salts.
 (Siegfried, R.; 2002: 76, 80, 81)

 The Bavarian alchemist and chemist, Johann Glauber (1604 – 1670) reported in the mid-1600s on the mutual destruction of acids and alkali’.
 Hailing from a poor background, he travelled and learn alchemy from various laboratories and teachers.
 At age 20 he was afflicted with stomach problems, probably after contracting spotted typhus which, for some time after contracting it, causes nausea and vomiting.
 His travels across Europe brought him to the city of Vienna where the residents recommended that he drinks from a local miracle spring which will restore him to health again.
-Glauber was skeptical about the idea but did it in any event.
+Glauber was sceptical about the idea but did it in any event.
 He drank from the “Hungarian Spring.”
 (5) His appetite returned and soon he was in good health again. (www.thechemicalengineer.com and Siegfried, R.; 2002: 77)

 This unlikely outcome pricked his curiosity.
 Locals believed the healing power to be due to the presence of saltpetre in the water.
 He spent the winter, evaporating water from the spring and analyzing the salt.
 What he found was not saltpetre, but sodium sulfate. (www.thechemicalengineer.com) Sodium sulfate is a mild laxative and he would later market it as Glauber’s salt.
-The study of niter would preoccupy him for years to come, but in his mid-fifties, sodium sulfate would take front and centre stage in his research work.
+The study of nitre would preoccupy him for years to come, but in his mid-fifties, sodium sulfate would take front and centre stage in his research work.
 He got carried away a bit when naming it “Sal Mirabilis Glauberi.”
 He overstated its healing power so dramatically that he received considerable opposition from his contemporaries who regarded him as a dreamer and charlatan.
 (The Guardian, 1934) An interesting fact to note for our continued interest in the study of saltpetre is the ease with which he was able to test for saltpetre by the mid-1600s.
 He was able to produce nitric acid (HNO3) by applying sulfuric acid to saltpetre.
 Later he made potassium carbonate (K2CO3, which is produced by burning saltpetre with charcoal) and nitric acid (HNO3, which they made by distilling saltpetre with fullers earth) from saltpetre and was able to combine these two, potassium carbonate and nitric acid to yield saltpetre, showing his thorough grasp of the acid-base composition of salts. (www.encyclopedia.com) Nitric acid or spirit of niter is a volatile acid and fixed niter (potassium carbonate) is a solid caustic.
 From this, Glauber concluded that twofold substance, containing both an acid and an alkali.

-It was the fact that he could reconstitute saltpeter with fixed potassium carbonate and nitric acid that showed him that saltpeter was not the ultimate universal solvent that alchemists were looking for and that he claimed to have found.
+It was the fact that he could reconstitute saltpetre with fixed potassium carbonate and nitric acid that showed him that saltpetre was not the ultimate universal solvent that alchemists were looking for and that he claimed to have found.
 It was this disillusionment with niter that caused him to turn his attention back to his Sal Mirabilis Glauberi or sodium sulfate.
 The formulation of Glauber’s salt is Na2SO4·10H2O.

 Glauber’s contribution to the study of salts was considerable.
 He eventually expanded the list of known salts far beyond common salt and niter.
 His work on the mutual destruction of acids and alkali’s was done with Otto Tachenius.
-(The Age, 1975) The effervescence that was observed when acids and alkali’s are mixed became the standard way of judging the alkali or acid quality of a body.
+(The Age, 1975) The effervescence that was observed when acids and alkalies are mixed became the standard way of judging the alkali or acid quality of a body.
 The idea was simple.
 If a known acid is added to something and it effervesced, the other body is an alkali and vice versa.
 The early chemists did not see this effervescence as gas being liberated but as some kind of vigorous strife.
 Acid-base reactions usually produce heat and it is easy to see how the bubbling was seen as “boiling.”
 (Siegfried, R.; 2002: 76)

 Glauber introduced the idea that acids could combine with metals or alkali’s to form a salt.
 The mechanism behind the combinations is seen by him as a certain associative principle which he called “Gemeinschaft.”
 In his work, he insisted on an accurate description of the technical operation at work. (todayinsci.com) (6)